Anton1392/UniversityPortfolio/readme.md

 ## TDDD49

 A C# course where a peer-to-peer networked WPF chat application was developed.
-The application supports sending text and pictures, and keeping a log over previous chats.
+The application supports sending text and pictures, and it keeps a log over previous chat history.

 ## TSIU02